Small-time expansions for local jump-diffusion models with infinite jump activity: Introduction

-{The assumptions required for (\ref{tail-intro0}) include boundedness and sufficient smoothness of the SDE's coefficients as well as non-degeneracy conditions on $|\partial_{\zeta} \gamma(x,\zeta)|$ {and $|1+\partial_{x} \gamma(x,\zeta)|$}.} As in \cite{Leandre}, the key assumption on the L\'evy measure $\nu$ of $Z$ is that this admits a density $h:\bbr\backslash\{0\}\to\bbr_{+}$ that is bounded and sufficiently smooth outside any neighborhood of the origin.
+{The assumptions required for (\ref{tail-intro0}) include boundedness and sufficient smoothness of the SDE's coefficients as well as non-degeneracy conditions on $|\partial_{\zeta} \gamma(x,\zeta)|$ {and $|1+\partial_{x} \gamma(x,\zeta)|$}.} As in L\'eandre \cite{Leandre}, the key assumption on the L\'evy measure $\nu$ of $Z$ is that this admits a density $h\dvtx \bbr\setminus\{0\}\to\bbr_{+}$ that is bounded and sufficiently smooth outside any neighborhood of the origin.
 In that case, the leading term $A_{1}(x;y)$ depends only on the jump component of the process as follows

-The second order term $A_2(x;y)$ admits a {more complex} (but explicit) representation, {which enables us, for instance, to precisely characterize} the effects of the drift $b$ and the diffusion $\sigma$ of the process in the likelihood of a ``large" positive move (say, a move of size more than $y$) during a short time period $t$ (see Remark \ref{RemkSnsbty} below for further details).
+The second-order term $A_2(x;y)$ admits a {more complex} (but explicit) representation, {which enables us, for instance, to precisely characterize} the effects of the drift $b$ and the diffusion $\sigma$ of the process in the likelihood of a ``large'' positive move (say, a move of size more than $y$) during a short time period $t$ (see Remark \ref{RemkSnsbty} below for further details).

-Once the asymptotic expansion for tail distribution is obtained, we {proceed to obtain} a second order expansion for the transition density function $p_{t}(y;x)$. {As expected from taking formal differentiation of the tail expansion (\ref{tail-intro0}) with respect to $y$}, the leading term of {$p_{t}(x+y;x)$} is of the form {$t g(x;y)$ for $y>0$}, where {$g(x;y)$} is the so-called L\'evy density of the process $\{X_{t}(x)\}_{t\geq{}0}$ defined by
+Once the asymptotic expansion for tail distribution is obtained, we {proceed to obtain} a second-order expansion for the transition density function $p_{t}(y;x)$. {As expected from taking formal differentiation of the tail expansion (\ref{tail-intro0}) with respect to $y$}, the leading term of {$p_{t}(x+y;x)$} is of the form {$t g(x;y)$ for $y>0$}, where {$g(x;y)$} is the so-called L\'evy density of the process $\{X_{t}(x)\} _{t\geq{}0}$ defined by

-{while the second order term takes the form $-\partial_{y}A_{2}(x;y)\,t^{2}/2$.} One of the main {subtleties here arises from attempting to control the density of $X_{t}(x)$ given that there is no ``large" jump}. {To this end,} we generalize the result in \cite{Leandre} to the case where there is a {non-degenerate} diffusion component.
+{while the second-order term takes the form $-\partial_{y}A_{2}(x;y) t^{2}/2$.} One of the main {subtleties here arises from attempting to control the density of $X_{t}(x)$ given that there is no ``large'' jump}. {To this end,} we generalize the result in L\'eandre \cite {Leandre} to the case where there is a {non-degenerate} diffusion component.
 Again, Malliavin calculus is proved to be the key tool for this task.